-Under extreme circumstances, incomplete grades may be given at the discretion of the instructor.
-An incomplete grade may be given when accident, illness, death in the immediate family, or other documented circumstances beyond the student's control prevent the student from completing some course requirements.
+Under extreme circumstances, a student may apply for an incomplete grade prior to the final week of a term.
+An incomplete grade may be given, at the discretion of the instructor, when accident, illness, death in the immediate family, or other documented circumstances beyond the student's control prevent the student from completing some course requirements.
 An incomplete grade should only be considered when 80% of the course requirements have been satisfied with a grade of "C" and attendance has been maintained.
 Course work must be completed within eight weeks of the first day of the term immediately following the term in which the incomplete was received; otherwise, the grade will be recorded as "F".
 No extension of time beyond the allotted 8 weeks will be permitted.
+The application for an incomplete grade is available in the Registrar's Office.